A solution to a serious threat

 At the U.S. Department of Energy's Hanford Site, 177 aging underground tanks store the waste.
-Some of the tanks date to World War II, when the site was established as part of the Manhattan Project, and 67 have leaked an estimated 1 million gallons (3.8 million liters).
+Some of the tanks date to World War II, when the site was established as part of the Manhattan Project, and 67 have leaked an estimated 1 million gallons (3.8 million liters), threatening the Columbia River, surrounding communities, and residents downstream in the U.S. Pacific Northwest unless the waste is properly treated in a timely fashion.
 The tanks are corroding and require constant maintenance.

 When operational, the Hanford Waste Treatment Plant (WTP—also known as the vitrification, or "vit," plant) will blend the radioactive waste with glass-forming materials such as silica and heat the mixture to 2,100 degrees Fahrenheit (1,149 Celsius).

 The molten material will be poured into stainless steel canisters to cool and solidify in a glass, or vitrified, form.
 The waste will remain stable and impervious to the environment so that its radioactivity can safely dissipate over hundreds to thousands of years.

 Tour the plant

 During World War II and throughout the Cold War, southeastern Washington state housed a vast complex of nuclear reactors and processing facilities that produced plutonium for atomic weapons.
 The Hanford Site was decommissioned in 1987, but its nuclear and chemical waste remains.
 The Waste Treatment Plant will render it safe in the form of glass logs inside stainless steel canisters.